2025 Program Dates

 Participants are responsible for their own transportation to and from the US.
 The closest airport is the Raleigh-Durham International Airport (RDU).
 It is approximately 18 miles away from Duke University.
 ADF will provide ground transportation to/from RDU airport for ICR arrival and departure.
 ADF will also arrange a few group grocery store runs throughout the residency.

 ICR participants stay in Duke University apartments.
-The apartments are shared, 2-bedroom apartments located within short walking distance of the ADF offices and dance studios.
-Apartments are fully furnished and ADF will provide basic living essentials such as sheets, blankets, pillows, towels, and standard kitchenware.
+The apartments are 1-bedroom apartments (shared bathrooms with the other international choreographers) located within short walking distance of ADF dance studios.
+Apartments are simply furnished and ADF will provide basic living essentials such as sheets, blankets, pillows, towels, standard kitchenware, and enough coins for 2 laundry loads/week.

 For More Information or To Apply

-Please contact Lexi Ovenden, ADF’s Executive Assistant, at: lexi@americandancefestival.org
+Please contact Lexi Ovenden, ADF’s Executive Assistant & Special Projects Coordinator, at lexi@americandancefestival.org